Faheem506pk/big-AGI/docs/deploy-analytics.md

 - What: https://support.google.com/analytics/answer/11593727

 Google Analytics 4 (GA4) is a powerful tool for understanding user behavior and engagement.
-This can help optimize alpha-AGI, understanding which features are needed/users and which aren't.
+This can help optimize Zaplead, understanding which features are needed/users and which aren't.

 To enable Google Analytics 4, you need to set the `NEXT_PUBLIC_GA4_MEASUREMENT_ID` environment variable before starting the local build or the docker build (i.e. at build time), at which point the